paulross/cpip/docs/doc_src/cmd_line_tools/index.rst

     USAGE

     positional arguments:
       path                  Path to source file or directory.
+This can be a local directory in which case --recursive controls recursion.
+Or this can be a CMake build directory, for example ".../cmake-build-debug/" in which case
+                            the CMake metadata will be used to determine the source files, defines and include paths.
+See the CPIP documentation about CMake builds for more information.

     optional arguments:
       -h, --help            show this help message and exit